ep866/data-structures/README.md

 	- 	Remove unnecessary address elements such as floor, room number, or directions.
 	- 	Remove unnecessary punctuation, such as parentheses, hyphens, redundant commas, and symbols.
 	- 	Correct misspellings.

+###Assignment 7 [Due 10/25 at 4:00pm]:
+- Switching gears from previous assignments, you will use a microcontroller and sensors to collect and log data to your local computer.
+You will also design (in concept only) an interactive visualization of the data you will collect from the sensor.

+###Assignments 8&9 [Due 11/7 at 4:00pm]:
+- You will create a SQL database (using a managed database service) and begin writing your sensor data to it.
+- You will query data from the SQL database you have created, restructuring the data in the process.